dashkevych/sortable-wordpress-plugin/readme.txt

 == Installation ==

-1. You have a couple options:
+1. Choose one of the following options:
-	* Go to Plugins &rarr; Add New and search for "Sortable Block".
-Once found, click "Install".
+	* Go to Plugins → Add New in your WordPress dashboard, search for "Sortable Block", and click "Install".
-	* Download the Sortable Block plugin from WordPress.org and make sure the folder is zipped.
-Then upload it via Plugins &rarr; Add New &rarr; Upload.
+	* Download the Sortable Block plugin from WordPress.org, ensure the folder is zipped, and then upload it via Plugins → Add New → Upload.
-    * Open the block inserter within the Block Editor and search for "icon".
-The plugin should appear and allow you to install it directly.
+    * Open the block inserter within the Block Editor, search for "icon", and the plugin should appear, allowing you to install it directly.
 Skip steps 2 and 3.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Search for the block within the Block Editor and begin using.
+3. Search for the block within the Block Editor and start using it.

 == Frequently Asked Questions ==

-= How to sort blocks? =
+= How do I sort blocks? =

-1. Add Sortable block to content area in Block editor.
-This is the main container for entries that need to be sorted.
+1. Add a Sortable block to the content area in the Block Editor.
+This serves as the main container for entries that need sorting.
-2. Inside Sortable block, add Sortable Entry.
-This is a container for your content.
-Note, you can have multiple entries inside the Sortable block.
+2. Inside the Sortable block, add Sortable Entry blocks.
+These containers hold your content.
+Note that you can have multiple entries inside a Sortable block.
-3. Each Sortable Entry comes with date option.
-To change date option, select Sortable Entry within List View, and make changes in Date Settings in Block sidebar.
+3. Each Sortable Entry has a date option.
+To change this option, select a Sortable Entry within the List View, and modify the Date Settings in the Block sidebar.

-= How to change layout? =
+= How do I change the layout? =

-1. In Block editor, select Sortable within List View.
+1. In the Block Editor, select the Sortable block within the List View.
-2. Within block toolbar, click on eather List view or Grid view icon.
+2. In the block toolbar, click on either the List view or Grid view icon to switch layouts.

-= How to change order? =
+= How do I change the order of entries? =

-1. In Block editor, select Sortable within List View.
+1. In the Block Editor, select the Sortable block within the List View.
-2. In Block sidebar, select either the "Newest to Oldest" or "Oldest to Newest" option from the dropdown menu within the Order settings section.
+2. In the Block sidebar, choose either "Newest to Oldest" or "Oldest to Newest" from the dropdown menu in the Order settings section.

-= What blocks to use inside Sortable? =
+= What blocks can I use inside a Sortable block? =

-Sortable block supports only Sortable Entry block as inner content.
-It's not possible to add any other blocks to the main container of Sortable block.
+The Sortable block supports only the Sortable Entry block as inner content.
+It's not possible to add any other blocks to the main container of the Sortable block.

-= What blocks to use inside Sortable Entry? =
+= What blocks can I use inside a Sortable Entry? =

-Sortable Entry block supports the following blocks: Sortable Date, Heading, Paragraph, Media-Text, Group, Columns.
+Sortable Entry blocks support the following blocks: Sortable Date, Heading, Paragraph, Media-Text, Group, and Columns

 == Screenshots ==